joinpursuit/AC_4_Web/bridge/lessons/00_intro.md

 Ellen decided that her best course was to reach the capital.
 Walking from the beach, she came to a road that split in two and saw a man and a woman: she could tell for sure they were members of opposite tribes, but she could not tell who of them belonged to which one.

-With one `yes / no` question, Helen found out which way she should go to reach the capital.
+With one question, Helen found out which way she should go to reach the capital.
 What was the question?

 ### Deadly Choice